wu-a11y/Calibrating-ASM-with-Optuna/README.md

 1. **Question 1**: How to resolve dependency errors at startup?
    **Answer**: Ensure all dependencies are properly installed.
 You can try recreating the virtual environment.
 2. **Question 2**: How to solve the problem of not being able to find the downloaded installation package version?
-   **Answer**: Please check the installation packages in the "docs/site-packages" directory to ensure that the version you have installed is correct.
+   **Answer**: Please check the installation packages in the requirements.txt to ensure that the version you have installed is correct.

 ---